 - See The Course page for a detailed map.
 Quarter marathon racers will run one loop, half marathoners will run two, and marathoners will run four loops.
 Same course.

 - Aid stations will be available at the start/finish and at the 4 mile mark (Red trailhead).
 If it’s a hot day and we have enough volunteers, we may also have an aid station at the 1.5 mark (Black trailhead).
 We encourage runners to bring their own bottle(s) for fluids for during and/or after the race to reduce the amount of trash.
 Thanks!

 AFTER THE RACE

-Please join us for lunch after you finish.
+- Please join us for lunch for our famous feast!